MahnurA/MahnurA.github.io/_posts/2019-03-14-C-for-loops-and-signal-handling.markdown

 # Why does the signal handler not work when C code is compiled with the **-std=c99** flag?

-When I was adding the **-std=c99** flag, I was explicitly directing that the code be compiled by the C standard C99 which should have allowed signals to work normally as according to the signals() man page [https://linux.die.net/man/2/signal](https://linux.die.net/man/2/signal),  **signal()** conforms to C89, C99 and POSIX.1-2001.
+When I was adding the **-std=c99** flag, I was explicitly directing that the code be compiled by the C standard C99 which should have allowed signals to work normally as according to the [signals() man page](https://linux.die.net/man/2/signal),  **signal()** conforms to C89, C99 and POSIX.1-2001.

 However, its portability varies greatly, *“In the original UNIX systems, when a handler that was established using **signal()** was invoked by the delivery of a signal, the disposition of the signal would be reset to **SIG_DFL**, and the system did not block delivery of further instances of the signal,”* and that System V also provided similar semantics.